 Blue Is a Tried and True Favorite

 The Huffington Post calls blue a crowd pleaser, recommending it as a good choice for those venturing out of neutral colors.
-The Toronto Sun reports that Canadian paint manufacturer Dulux Paints conducted an international survey on color preference in 2011 and found blue as the top color choice overall.
+According to Apartment Therapy, Canadian paint manufacturer Dulux Paints conducted an international survey on color preference in 2011 and found blue as the top color choice overall.
 The results from 30 different countries found 42 percent of males and 30 percent of females named blue as their favorite color.

 Fashionable Blue Hues